Economy of Buffalo, New York

 The economy of Buffalo, New York mostly consists of industrial, light manufacturing, high-tech, and service-oriented private sector companies.
-The region’s economy has diversified across multiple industries.
+The region’s economy has diversified across multiple industries following a long period of deindustrialization in the late 20th century.

 History

+Prior to the 19th century, the regional economy was largely agrarian and localized.
+The trajectory of Buffalo's economy shifted dramatically following the construction of the Erie Canal (1817-1825), which transformed the city into a major transshipment hub for grain and goods moving between the Great Lakes and the East Coast.

-Since the early 1820s, especially following the construction of the Erie Canal, Buffalo and the surrounding region were involved in railroad commerce, steel manufacturing, automobile production, aircraft design and production, Great Lakes shipping, and grain storage.
-Over the years, many of these industries left the city.
-Major steel production has ceased in the area, although several smaller steel mills remain in operation.
-As of the 1950 United States census, Buffalo was the 15th largest city in the country, the nation's largest inland port (12th overall), second-largest rail center, sixth-largest steel producer, and eighth-largest manufacturer.
+The late 19th and early 20th centuries saw rapid industrialization, driven largely by the advent of alternating current and access to cheap hydroelectric power generated from nearby Niagara Falls.
+This period established Buffalo as a major center for steel manufacturing, automobile production, aircraft design, Great Lakes shipping, and grain storage.
+By the 1950 United States census, Buffalo had reached its peak economic influence as the 15th largest city in the country, the nation's largest inland port (12th overall), second-largest rail center, sixth-largest steel producer, and eighth-largest manufacturer.

+In the latter half of the 20th century, Buffalo experienced severe deindustrialization, mirroring the broader decline of the Rust Belt.
+The opening of the St. Lawrence Seaway in 1959 bypassed the city's port, and major manufacturers relocated or shuttered operations.
+Major steel production eventually ceased in the area, although several smaller steel mills remain in operation.
+The local economy has since transitioned toward healthcare, education, and light manufacturing.

 Employment

 Employment in Buffalo shifted as its population declined and manufacturing diminished.
 Buffalo's 2005 unemployment rate was 6.6%, in contrast to New York State's 5.0% rate.
 From the fourth quarter of 2005 to the fourth quarter of 2006, Erie County had no net job growth, ranking it 271st among the 326 largest counties in the country.

-The area has recently seen an upswing in job growth; unemployment has dropped to only 4.9% in July 2007 from 5.2% in 2006 and 6.6% in 2005.
-The area's manufacturing sector has continued to show the largest losses in jobs, with over 17,000 fewer than at the start of 2006.
-In contrast, educational and health services added over 30,400 jobs in 2006, and over 20,500 jobs have been added in the business and finance sectors.
+Job growth saw a temporary upswing in the late 2000s; unemployment dropped to 4.9% in July 2007 from 5.2% in 2006.
+Historically, the area's manufacturing sector showed consistent job losses, shedding over 17,000 jobs between early 2006 and the 2010s.
+In contrast, educational and health services added over 30,400 jobs in 2006, and business and finance sectors saw growth during the same period.